A First Surf Trip

 Holding baby in one arm, I lugged bags, strollers and gear through a maze of nylon roping to the counter—a prior detaining in LAX has taught me to play by the rules, especially when playing roulette on the weight of your pack job.
 You don’t skip the ropes.
 Sweaty and a little breathless, we started checking our luggage.
 It was then the ticket agent discovered my wife’s passport was expired.
 I felt like I would puke on the counter.
 I told the agent as much.
 She stepped back.
 On the very edge of a total meltdown, I turned, got the truck and drove home as the plane took off overhead.
 Abby screamed the whole way home just for fun.
 We rescheduled for a nice tidy additional sum with no help from our sponsors.
 My old man hung up when I tried to ask.

 The room at the Cabo Surf was clean, beautiful, private, and air-conditioned.
 My wife and daughter were happy which meant I was happy.
-A good thing since my last bit of summer work to help pay for the trip involved a horrendous case of infected poison ivy which my daughter inflamed as she squirmed in our laps the eight-hour flight across the country.
+A good thing since my last bit of summer work to help pay for the trip involved a horrendous case of infected poison ivy which my daughter inflamed as she squirmed her way through the eight-hour flight across the country.

 I came in near dusk and found my wife chatting amiably on all things baby and girl with a beautiful Brazilian named Carolina.
 Sounded really exciting but I motioned the “one more?” sign and splashed back out to smiling faces and chuckles from the girls.
 It must be a universal husband sign.
 When I came back in both ladies were still chatting baby talk and trading stories.